Do what you can, with what you have, right where you are. – Theodore Roosevelt

 Both meditation and visualization is known to be beneficial for easing stress levels and centering the mind.
 Do a Google search or visit your local bookstore and read about the practices of meditation and visualization.
 It could be one of the best decisions you make.

 Affirmations are words and phrases that you say and repeat to yourself on a regular basis.
-Psychology has shows us that words have a powerful impact on our emotional health and wellbeing.
+Psychology has shown us that words have a powerful impact on our emotional health and wellbeing.
 Simply put, the words and phrases you use on a daily basis create the emotions you experience at any moment in time.
 Repeat words that are of a positive nature and focused on solutions, and you will find that over time these words and phrases will indeed transform your emotional state and help you to climb out of the doldrums of a stressful existence.

 Everyday in every way, I am feeling more calm centered and relaxed.